WalidKhelifa/Data-Mining-unsupervised-classification/README.md

 The algorithms used in this project are: A-PRIORI, K-means, K-medoids and CLARANS.

 # Desktop application developed in JavaFX for data classification.
+The algorithms used in this project are: A-PRIORI, K-means, K-medoids and CLARANS.

 ##                             Setup